Motor finance commissions

 Submitting a motor finance commission information request or complaint

-For any complaints that do not relate to motor finance commissions, please visit our Complaints page.
+For any complaints that do not relate to the FCA’s motor finance commission redress scheme, please visit our Complaints page.

 What happens once we have your information request or complaint?